 How Eliminating Recovery Rides Can Improve Your Performance

 All professional cyclists take a short ride of 1 to 2hours as a part of their active recovery.
-Nevertheless, I guess 87% of all non-professionals would perform better without recovery rides.
-Eliminating recovery rides might be your key to more success.
+Nevertheless, I guess most non-professionals would perform better without recovery rides.
+So eliminating recovery rides might be your key to more success.

 Recovery training for cyclists

-Recovery rides are often described as low intensity rides with <60% maximum heart rate using small gears only.
+Recovery rides are often described as low-intensity rides with a <60% maximum heart rate using small gears.
 These training sessions typical last 1to 2hours.

-Welltrained cyclists should consider a low intensity recovery ride the day after a hard race instead of a complete day without cycling.
-These rides does not require much recovery themselves and might actually improve your recovery from previous training sessions or races.
-That’s interesting, but we don’t know exactly how recovery rides impact on each individual.
-Some riders think it works, other riders don’t.
+Well-trained cyclists should consider a low-intensity recovery ride the day after a hard race instead of an entire day without cycling.
+These rides do not require much recovery and might improve your recovery from previous training sessions or races.
+That’s interesting, but we don’t know precisely how recovery rides impact each individual.
+Some riders think it works.
+Other riders don’t.

 An important issue: How good is your fitness?
 If you are in good condition, you are more likely to be among the riders who can benefit from these rides.